relicode/naamapp/README.md

 2. (Android only) Run Metro Bundler `yarn start`

-3. Run React Native Debugger `react-native-debugger` (Optional but highly recommended)
+3. Run React Native Debugger `react-native-debugger` (Optional but highly recommended) 3.5 You can also run the above commands at once using `EMULATOR=<emulator name> yarn server`

 4. Launch Application
    **Android:** `yarn run:android`